Categories

 4 Glass Types that Make Exterior Windows & Doors More Secure

-From the standpoint of safety, both windows and doors are the weakest entry points in any architectural unit.
+From the standpoint of safety, both windows and doors are the most vulnerable entry points in any architectural unit.
 As a result, they are more susceptible to security attacks and intrusions.
-Not to mention, numerous glass manufacturers in the market promise unmatched quality and premier service life but hardly deliver any.
+Not to mention, numerous glass manufacturers in the market promise unmatched quality and premier service but hardly deliver any.

 Especially nowadays, when intrusions and thefts have become more commonplace, fears over security have become paramount.
-Therefore, the type of glass we use to make our exterior doors and windows has become crucial in keeping our indoors safe from security breaches.
+Therefore, the type of glass used in exterior doors and windows has become crucial in keeping our indoors safe from security breaches.

-And speaking of enhanced security in residential and commercial space, here are the glasses which work the best.
+And speaking of enhanced security in residential and commercial spaces, here are the glasses that work the best.

 Laminated Glass

 Laminated glass comprises two sheets of standard annealed glass fused together with a special interlayer of Poly Vinyl Butyral (PVB) in between.
-The thick glass formed, as a result, can easily resist impacts by absorbing impact shocks and resisting extreme degrees of penetration.
+The resulting layered glass can easily resist impacts by absorbing impact shocks and resisting extreme degrees of penetration.

 Consequently, any forced intrusions will be quite challenging to execute; this reduces theft attempts tremendously.
 In addition to improved security, laminated glass also offers additional advantages, as discussed below.